 It’s actually easier to say how they’re similar than how they differ.
 Both help people at or near the end stage of their lives.
 According to the NHPCO, they both focus on symptom control, pain management, psychosocial support and spiritual care.

-The client and their quality of life is important, but part of the focus is also on providing similar support to loved ones and family members who are part of the client’s journey, whether it takes place in a few months, weeks or days.
-Both the client and their family can receive practical advice as well, including what kind of financial and similar end-of-life arrangements should be taken care of.
+The patient and their quality of life is important, but part of the focus is also on providing similar support to loved ones and family members who are part of the patient’s journey, whether it takes place in a few months, weeks or days.
+Both the patient and their family can receive practical advice as well, including what kind of financial and similar end-of-life arrangements should be taken care of.

 Generally, palliative care has a focus more on symptom control and pain management, whether or not a serious condition can be cured or improved.
 Providers can look to the future and will discuss different options with the patient and family members.
 Quality of life is emphasized for someone aggressively battling a disease.